Between pool tables, kegerators, and indoor putting greens, today’s most envious offices look more like adult playgrounds than places of business.

 5. Animal house

 Allergies notwithstanding, animals generally make people happy, and having a dog-friendly workplace has been linked to increased productivity and happier workers.
-Open the office to furry friends every day or just once a month, and see how the mood in the office shifts when a pooch or two is pawing around.
-Bonus: Pet owners can save money on dog-walking and dog-sitting services, and they’re not as rushed to leave the office when they know that Fido isn’t waiting home alone.
+Open the office to furry friends every day or just once a month, and see how the mood in the office shifts when a puppy or two is pawing around.
+Bonus: Pet owners can save money on dog-walking and dog-sitting services, and they’re not as rushed to leave the office when they know that Fido isn’t waiting at home alone.

 6. Sunshine time

 Remember in school when your teacher would take the class outside for the day?
-Sending your employees to go work outside for an hour or two on sunny days can have a similarly restorative, uplifting effect.
+Sending your employees to go work out for an hour or two on sunny days can have a similarly restorative, uplifting effect.

 7. Work outings